aces/Loris/modules/statistics/README.md

 candidates who have completed each instrument per site and timepoint.
 Statistics can be broken down by instrument or participant.
 DDE statistics are also provided.
-- The Behavioural Statistics registers widgets in the `dashboard` module

 ### MRI Statistics